eaderogba/eaderogba/README.md

 ##### Pathway Analysis: Investigating biological pathways and networks to uncover the functional implications of gene expression changes.

 My passion for oncology further deepened my commitment to bioinformatics.
-Cancer, a disease characterized by uncontrolled cell growth, involves complex genetic and epigenetic alterations.
 By focusing on oncological bioinformatics, I aim to contribute to the understanding of cancer biology and the development of novel therapeutic strategies through:

 ##### Cancer Genomics: Analyzing genomic alterations in cancer cells, such as mutations, copy number variations, and structural variations.
 ##### Tumor Transcriptomics: Studying the transcriptomic landscape of tumors to identify biomarkers and potential drug targets.